sanjeevpr/sanjeevpr.github.io/about.md

 - Learning new things from tech, music, science, to art.
 - Traveling to new places and learning new cultures.
 - Cooking
-- Jamming with friends and family.
+- Jamming and singing with friends and family.

 <div class="divider"></div>